All ORL Branches are closed on statutory holidays and during Christmas and Easter holiday times.

 For details or registration info, click on an event below.

-The BC Summer Reading Club is a free literacy program designed to engage school-aged children, ages 5-14, with libraries and reading, throughout the summer.
+The BC Summer Reading Club is a free literacy program designed to engage school-aged children with libraries and reading throughout the summer.
 We strive to do so in a way that is fun, educational, inclusive and community-oriented.

-After you sign up for Summer Reading Club at the Mission library, or online at mySRC.ca you are welcome to join us for these great events.
+After you sign up for Summer Reading Club or Read-to-Me at the Mission library, or online at mySRC.ca you are welcome to join us for these great events.
 Some events require registration.

 Bubble Wonders Show - Thursday, July 4 from 10:15 AM to 11:15 AM